History of New York City: American Revolution

+The Statue of King George III located at Bowling Green at the southern tip of Manhattan was pulled down on July 9, 1776, following the first public reading of the Declaration of Independence in New York City.

 George Washington enters New York in triumph following the British evacuation of America.

 The Stamp Act and other British measures fomented dissent, particularly among Sons of Liberty who maintained a long-running skirmish with locally stationed British troops over Liberty Poles from 1766 to 1776.
 The Stamp Act Congress met in New York City in 1765 in the first organized resistance to British authority across the colonies.
+On July 9, 1776, George Washington's aid read the United States Declaration of Independence to his troops and the citizens of New York, who latter stormed to Bowling Green, where there stood a statue of King George III, then proceeded to tie ropes to the statue and yanked it off its pedestal and shipped its remains to Litchfield, Connecticut, where most of the lead from the statue was turned into 42,000 musketballs for the Continental Army.
+In the process, finials on the tops of the fence that was built along the perimeter of Bowling Green to protect the statue depicting the royal symbol of a crown were sawed off, the fence remains standing to this very day and the uneven hack marks where the crown finials used to be are present.
 After the major defeat of the Continental Army in the Battle of Long Island in late 1776, General George Washington withdrew to Manhattan Island, but with the subsequent defeat at the Battle of Fort Washington the island was effectively left to the British.
-The city became a haven for loyalist refugees, becoming a British stronghold for the entire war.
+The city became a British stronghold for the entire war and a haven for loyalist refugees from Patriot-controlled territories.
 Consequently, the area also became the focal point for Washington's espionage and intelligence-gathering throughout the war.
+In November 1776, over 500 local loyalists signed a petition that became known as the Declaration of Dependence.
+They formally renounced the Continental Congress and reaffirmed their allegiance to the British Crown–a bold rebuttal to the Declaration of Independence issued in Philadelphia some five months prior.

 New York was greatly damaged twice by fires of suspicious origin, with the Loyalists and Patriots accusing each other of starting the conflagration.
 The city became the political and military center of operations for the British in North America for the remainder of the war.
 Continental Army officer Nathan Hale was hanged in Manhattan for espionage.
 In addition, the British began to hold the majority of captured American prisoners of war aboard prison ships in Wallabout Bay, across the East River in Brooklyn.
 More Americans lost their lives aboard these ships than died in all the battles of the war.
 The British occupation lasted until November 25, 1783.
 George Washington triumphantly returned to the city that day, as the last British forces left the city.